Own Up to Your Mistakes: Meaning, Examples, and How to Use It at Work

 Owning up to your mistakes shows professionalism and maturity.

-OWN UP to something/ doing something
+OWN UP TO something/ doing something

 phrasal verb